Bw00d/sublime_learning/README.md

 * Make a consolidated js file of all the relevant key bindings.
 * I plan to use the <a href="https://github.com/kugaevsky/mousetrap-rails">mousetrap-rails</a> gem to record the users keystrokes to test for efficient editing.
 * Set up user authentication and validation.
+* Research whether or not I can just edit the vim keybindings instead of chaining methods to make Sublime keybindings.
+* Get Foundation offcanvas to work
+* Set editor height for each lesson

+####Issues

+* The ace editor has many default keybindgs and some of them produce conflicting or unexpected behavior.
+* I am finding it difficult to get mouse trap to record keystrokes.
+* So far attempts to change the height of the editor for each lesson have caused the syntax highlighting to disappear and have had no effect on the editor height.
+* I am unable to get the offcanvas menu to work.
+It way the asset pipeline requires files may be causing a conflict.

 ####Usage